Hamiltonian Complexity in the Thermodynamic Limit: Introduction

 \subsection{Problem Definition and statement of result}

-We define a problem which to our understanding, captures in the best way the work of a physicist studying a fixed Hamiltonian in the thermodynamical limit.
-This is the problem of estimating the expectation of value of the ground energy density, in the thermodynamical limit, to some given precision.
-The given precision is the only input to the problem.

-We will formally define the problem for the 2D grid since that is the version of the problem addressed in this paper.
-There are natural 1D and higher dimensional versions of the problem in which the number of Hamiltonian terms provided scales with the dimension of the underlying grid.
+We will formally define the problem for the 2D grid; there are natural extensions to 1D and higher dimensions.
 The problem in 2D is parameterized by the dimension of each individual particle $d$, and two $d^2 \times d^2$ Hermetian matrices $h^{row}$ and $h^{col}$ denoting the energy interaction between two neighboring particles in the horizontal and vertical directions on a 2D grid.
-Then $H_{2D}(N)$ is the Hamiltonian of an $N \times N$ grid of $d$-dimensional particles in which $h^{row}$ is applied to each neighboring pair in the horizontal direction and $h^{col}$ is applied to each neighboring pair in the vertical direction. $\lambda_0(H_{2D}(N))$ is the ground energy of $H_{2D}(N)$.
-The ground energy density of the system in the thermodynamical limit is defined as follows: \begin{definition} {\bf Energy density in the Thermodynamical limit}

-\end{definition} This limit always exists (as is shown in Section \ref{sec:existLimit}).
-The main problem we consider in this paper is to compute $\alpha_0$ to within a given precision specified by the input. \begin{definition} {\sc Function-GED-2D for $(h^{row}, h^{col})$}
+Then $H_{2D}(N)$ is the Hamiltonian of an $N \times N$ 2D grid of $d$-dimensional particles, where the same fixed $d^2 \times d^2$ local terms, $h^{row}$ and $h^{col}$, are applied to every pair in the horizontal and vertical directions. $\lambda_0(H_{2D}(N))$ is the ground energy of $H_{2D}(N)$.
+The ground energy density of the system in the TL is defined as the following limit (we prove this limit always exists in Section \ref{sec:existLimit}): \begin{definition} {\bf Energy density in the TL:} We define $\alpha_0$ as the limit $\alpha_0 = \lim_{N \rightarrow \infty} \frac{\lambda_0(H_{2D}(N))}{N^2}.$ \end{definition} The main problem we consider is to compute $\alpha_0$ to within a given precision specified by the input: \begin{definition} {\sc Function-GED-2D for $(h^{row}, h^{col})$}

 {\bf Input:} An integer $n$ expressed in binary.

 {\bf Output:} A number $\alpha$ such that $|\alpha - \alpha_0| \le 1/2^n$. \end{definition}